 Source: adapted from Barter, P.A.
 (2004) A Broad Perspective on Policy Integration for Low Emissions Urban Transport in Developing Asian Cities.
 Draft paper for the International workshop Policy Integration towards Sustainable Energy Use for Asian Cities: Integrating Local Air Pollution and Greenhouse Gas Emissions Concerns.
 Institute for Global Environmental Strategies, Kanagawa.

-The transport development of cities is often taking place within a path dependency which results in different levels of mobility and ownership of passenger transport modes such as cars, buses, and rail transit.
+The transport development of cities is often taking place within a path dependency, resulting in different levels of mobility and ownership of passenger transport modes such as cars, buses, and rail transit.
 This implies that once a specific path has been elected, future developments are locked in along that path since it is difficult to diverge from.
 The level of accumulation in existing infrastructure and technology conveys inertia.
-Still, there is the potential for a path divergence when there is a strong economic, political and public will to alter the existing situation towards a new paradigm judged to be more suitable.
+Still, there is the potential for a path divergence when there is a strong economic, political, and public will to alter the existing situation towards a new paradigm judged to be more suitable.
 From a pre-industrial city relying on walking, three main urban transport development paths can be identified: